St. Patrick’s Day Green Chocolate Bark

 3. Then top with chopped Andes thin mints, green sparkling sugar, some shredded coconut, and white chocolate chips.

 4. Lightly press on top to ensure they settle into the chocolate.
-Allow cooling completely before cutting into pieces.
+Allow to cool completely before cutting into pieces.
 Store chocolate bark in a sealed container.

 Make It Your Own!